-Meet another of the sparkling jewels of Ruby Slipper Consultants Business Ninja series!
+Meet another of the sparkling jewels of Ruby Assembly Consultants Business Ninja series!
 This week we’re delighted to focus on Claire Skewes, Director of Open Places Floorplans.
 Claire’s immaculate attention to detail and creative solutions set her business apart.
-We’re proud to offer her floorplanning services in conjunction with the Ruby Slipper Copywriting service.
+We’re proud to offer her floorplanning services in conjunction with the Ruby Assembly Copywriting service.

 What makes your business magical, setting you apart from other competitors?